cartheur/NetCoreAudio/README.md

 ### MP3 Playback on linux

 The library relies on the mpg123 audio player for playback of .mp3 files on linux.

+### Recording on linux

+The library can record for any duration set for it.
+(Not implemented for Windows).

 ## Properties